IBM-Watson/nutch-indexer-discovery/README.md

 ./gradlew buildPlugin
 ```

-This will take about 4-5 minutes to complete.
-It may hang a bit; please be patient.
+This will take about 4-5 minutes to complete; please be patient.
 That's it.
-Everything is now setup to crawl websites.
+Everything is now set up to crawl websites.

 Adding new Domains to crawl with Nutch
 --------------------------------------